TBMCPlugins/Chroma-Chat/README.md

 If nothing is known about your flair, you need to ask an admin (currently FigyTuna, Ghostise) or me (NorbiPeti) to set the flair for you.
 This is done to prevent abusing the system with setting random flairs and rendering the core of the plugin useless.

+#### Name mentioning
+If you simply say any online player's full playername, it'll highlight it and play a sound for the target player.
+This works only once per message per target player.

 ### Admins
 Type /u admin for a list of the commands.
 #### Seeing status of flairs (/u admin playerinfo)